Octavius-Dante/Arthelais/ex_35/Readme.md

 </br>
 </br>

-**We have product in view 1 in view 2 we are seeing the product related details and supplier details in tab-1, in tab-2 we will be showing all the orders associated with this product in a M-table**
+**We have product in view-1 in view-2-(tab-1) we are seeing the product related details and supplier details , in view-2-(tab-2) we will be showing all the orders associated with this product in a M-table**

 </br>
 </br>